ace97/portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
-  n this short project.
+  In this short project.
 I attempt to create a RAG application that can parse a PDF document (in this case from research papers) and extract the main information from it in a structured tabular form.
 featuredImage: